postmanlabs/labs-docs/src/pages/docs/reports/team-details-reports.md

 * **Team created on** - The date when the team was created.
 * **Plan type** - The [Postman plan](https://www.postman.com/pricing/) your team subscribes to.
 * **Total team members** - The current number of user accounts in the team.
-* **Team members over time** - The size of the team in the reporting period.
+* **Team members over time** - The size of the team on the last day of each month over the reporting period.
 * **Team roles** - The number of team members with Admin, Billing, Community Manager, or Developer [roles](/docs/collaborating-in-postman/roles-and-permissions/).
+If a user has multiple roles, they will be shown in the count for each relevant role.
 * **SSO identity provider** - Any [single sign-on provider](/docs/administration/sso/intro-sso/) you have configured for team members to access their Postman accounts.
 * **Billing Cycle** - Your account's billing cycle (annual or monthly).
 * **Renewal Date** - The date your current Postman plan will renew.